thedarkcolour/KotlinForForge/src/main/kotlin/thedarkcolour/kotlinforforge/package.md

 # thedarkcolour.kotlinforforge
-This package contains general classes and objects used to register Kotlin for Forge mods
+This package contains the language loader classes for discovering and initializing Kotlin mods